AwesomeQuest/fdc-320/manual.typ

 #pagebreak()
 == Setup environment
-Then open a Julia REPL in the `FDC-320` folder
+Then open a Julia REPL in the `FDC-320` folder as follows
 ```
 julia --project=.
 ```